-A qualified firefighter assigned to driver/engineer for one (1) hour or more shall receive a premium equivalent to four percent (4%) of said employee's rate for each hour worked on such assignment.
-The total number of driver/engineers will be four (4) on each shift.
+A qualified firefighter assigned to driver/engineer position for one (1) hour or more shall receive a premium equivalent to four percent (4%) of said employee's rate for each hour worked on such assignment.
+The total number of driver/engineer positions on each shift will be allocated on the basis of the operational needs of the Fire Department as determined by the Fire Chief.